What Is The Current State Of Housing In Our Region?

 Click the button below to learn more about the data contributing to housing insecurity throughout our region.

 Local governments across the region have their own priorities and work underway related to increasing home ownership, lowering rent costs, minimizing evictions, preventing homelessness and serving the homeless population, and more.
-The work happening through RMP is intended leverage efforts already underway to:
+The work happening through RMP is intended leverage efforts already underway to support strategies that:

 In order to do this, partners have worked with the RMP Team to develop and implement projects focused on filling critical gaps and not duplicating work that entities across the state currently have underway.